The ultimate guide on things to do and see in Chinatown NYC

 This is definitely one of the places you don’t want to miss visiting when you are in NYC.
 There are not only many things to do in Chinatown NYC, the history and unique character of this Manhattan neighborhood speak for themselves.
 You will find some amazing food, interesting street vendors, and some great photo opportunities.

 With its small streets and dense immigrant population, Chinatown NYC is the place to go if you are looking for some unusual shops, culinary delights or culture.
 There are many things to do in Chinatown NYC, many of which are free of charge.
 Definitely make sure you take an afternoon to stroll through the busy streets and let the impressions sink in.

 The easiest way to reach Chinatown NYC is by taking the subway.
-Theor takes you to Canal Street.
-You can also take the or line, which also stops on Canal Street (6th Avenue).
-The line takes you to Grand St. Station.
+The 6NWRQJ or Z takes you to Canal Street.
+You can also take the AC or E line, which also stops on Canal Street (6th Avenue).
+The BD line takes you to Grand St. Station.

 When walking around Chinatown there is never a dull moment.
 There are always things to do in Chinatown NYC.
 It can get confusing when getting around.
 The streets are not numbered like the rest of Manhattan and there are some roads that aren’t in a grid.
 Also, always be aware of your surroundings as Chinatown can get really busy and really crowded fast.
 When you walk around, make sure to check out the different restaurants and markets.
 The food here is absolutely amazing.

 Chinatown is easily one of the most interesting places in NYC – A must-see!